Canon 60D vs Panasonic G9

 Review summary: Canon 60D vs Panasonic G9

 So what is the bottom line?
-Is the Canon 60D better than the Panasonic G9 or vice versa?
+Is there a clear favorite between the Canon 60D and the Panasonic G9?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (1100 versus 400) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.